-The intent of the doctoral comprehensive examinations is to assess a student's mastery of the primary factors of counselor education (e.g., research and scholarship [research design, data collection and analyses, ethical practice and policies], teaching [e.g., theories of learning and teaching, research relating to counselor development and learning, and accountability], supervision [e.g., theories and models of supervision, research relating to counselor supervision and development], counseling practice [e.g., theories of counseling, research relating to counselor elevence [e.g., theories of counselor supervision and development], counseling practice [e.g., theories of counseling, research relating to counselor elevence [e.g., theories of counseling, research relating to counselor elevence [e.g., theories of counseling, research relating to counselor education [e.g., leadership and advocacy models that are applicable to individual, system, and political levels within counselor education]).
+The intent of the doctoral comprehensive examinations is to assess a student's mastery of the primary factors of counselor education (e.g., research and scholarship [research design, data collection and analyses, ethical practice and policies], teaching [e.g., theories of learning and teaching, research relating to counselor development and learning, and accountability], supervision [e.g., theories and models of supervision, research relating to counselor supervision and development], counseling practice [e.g., theories of counseling, research relating to counselor supervision and development], counseling practice [e.g., theories of counseling, research relating to counselor effectiveness with diverse clients in various settings], and leadership and advocacy in counselor education [e.g., leadership and advocacy models that are applicable to individual, system, and political levels within counselor education]).
 Note: The area of counseling practice will be integrated with Leadership and Advocacy.
 Additionally, the doctoral comprehensive examinations serve as a gate-keeping role to evaluate a student's overall readiness to proceed in developing a dissertation prospectus.
 Rubric for Written Comprehensive Exam is included in Appendix D. This exam is coordinated between the doctoral student and the student's doctoral advisor.